The War of the Worlds (British TV series)

-The War of the Worlds is a 2019 three-part British science fiction drama television miniseries, produced by Mammoth Screen for the BBC, and co-produced with Creasun Media and Red Square.
+The War of the Worlds is a British three-part science fiction drama television series, produced by Mammoth Screen for the BBC and co-produced with Creasun Media and Red Square.
 The series is an Edwardian period adaptation of H.G.
-Wells' 1898 science fiction novel of the same name, and is the first British television adaptation of Wells' Martian invasion novel.
+Wells' 1898 science fiction novel of the same name about a Martian invasion, and is the first British television adaptation of the novel.
 The War of the Worlds premiered in other countries before its UK broadcast on the BBC between 17 November and 1 December 2019.

 Premise

-Set in Edwardian England, the story follows journalist George (played by Rafe Spall) and his partner Amy (Eleanor Tomlinson), who works as an assistant to local scientist Ogilvy (Robert Carlyle).
-They start a life together in the town of Woking, in defiance of the norms of British society, due to George already being married to a wife who is not willing to grant a divorce.
-They then face an invasion of Britain, and possibly the whole of planet Earth, from Mars, while also attempting to survive against an powerful enemy unable to be fought with human resources.
+In Edwardian England, 1905, journalist George (Rafe Spall) has left his unhappy marriage behind to start a life with his partner Amy (Eleanor Tomlinson), an aspiring researcher, in the town of Woking.
+There, they befriend Ogilvy (Robert Carlyle), an astronomer and scientist.
+After a meteorite lands in the woods and proves to be more dangerous than it first appeared, they must fight to survive amid an alien invasion.